-The Eclipse Titan documentation is available in the /doc directory of the downloadable packages.
+The Eclipse Titan documentation is available on the download page, as well as in the /doc directory of the downloadable packages.

 ETSI TTCN-3 website with downloadable TTCN-3 standards: http://www.ttcn-3.org/

 A good introductory video from an unaffiliated user at the Linux Network Developers Conference in 2017:

 The project aims to provide an Eclipse-based IDE for TTCN-3 based test design and execution environment.
 The following are within the projects scope:

 - Provide a complete test design, execution and log analysis environment for TTCN-3 within the Eclipse IDE.